abduld/CS533/progress/progress.markdown

 A generalization of this technique for other list primitives is found in the the Haskell vector library.
-Using a concept called Stream Fusion[@StreamFusion], Haskell fuses most function loops to remove unecessary temporaries and list traversals.
+Using a concept called Stream Fusion[@StreamFusion], Haskell fuses most function loops to remove unnecessary temporaries and list traversals.
 In this project, we will adopt some aspects of how Haskell performs this transformation when they are applicable in the CUDA programming model --- since GPU programs tend to be memory bound, reducing the number of temporaries increases performance, for example.